Ruth Ellis: Reprieve decision

-Ruth remained at Holloway Prison while awaiting execution.
+Ellis remained at Holloway Prison while awaiting execution.
 She told her mother that she did not want a petition to reprieve her from the death sentence and took no part in the campaign.
-However, at her relatives' urging her solicitor, John Bickford, wrote a seven-page letter to Home Secretary Gwilym Lloyd George setting out the grounds for reprieve.
+However, at her relatives' urging, her solicitor, John Bickford, wrote a seven-page letter to Home Secretary Gwilym Lloyd George setting out the grounds for reprieve.
 Lloyd George denied the request.
-Ruth dismissed Bickford (who had been chosen by Cussen) and asked to see Leon Simmons, the clerk to solicitor Victor Mishcon (whose law firm had previously represented her in her divorce proceedings).
+Ellis dismissed Bickford (who had been chosen by Cussen) and asked to see Leon Simmons, the clerk to solicitor Victor Mishcon (whose law firm had previously represented her in her divorce proceedings).
 Before going to see her, Simmons and Mishcon visited Bickford, who urged them to ask her where she had obtained the gun.

-On 12 July 1955, the day before her execution, Mishcon and Simmons saw Ruth, who wanted to make her will.
-When they pressed Ellis for the full story, she asked them to promise not to use what she said to try to secure a reprieve; Mishcon refused.
-Ruth divulged that Cussen had given her the gun and taught her how to use it on the weekend prior to the murder.
-She also revealed that Cussen had also driven her to the murder scene.
+On 12 July 1955, the day before her execution, Mishcon and Simmons saw Ellis, who wanted to make her will.
+When they pressed her for the full story, Ellis asked them to promise not to use what she said to try to secure a reprieve; Mishcon refused.
+Ellis divulged that Cussen had given her the gun and taught her how to use it on the weekend prior to the murder.
+She also revealed that Cussen had driven her to the murder scene.
 Following a two-hour interview, Mishcon and Simmons went to the Home Office; the Permanent Secretary, Sir Frank Newsam, was summoned back to London and ordered the head of Criminal Investigation Department (CID) to check the story.
-Lloyd George later said that the police were able to make considerable enquiries but that it made no difference to his decision, and in fact, made Ruth's guilt greater showing the murder was premeditated.
-He also said that the injury to the bystander was decisive in his decision: "We cannot have people shooting off firearms in the street!"
+Lloyd George later said that the police were able to make considerable enquiries but that it made no difference to his decision, and in fact, made Ellis's guilt greater showing the murder was premeditated.
+He also said that the injury to the bystander was decisive in his decision: "We cannot have people shooting off firearms in the street!
+As long as I was Home Secretary I was determined to ensure that people could use the streets without fear of a bullet."

-In a final letter to Blakely's parents from her prison cell, Ruth wrote, "I have always loved your son, and I shall die still loving him."
+In a final letter to Blakely's parents from her prison cell, Ellis wrote, "I have always loved your son, and I shall die still loving him."